 The presence of fluoride, especially fluoride added by municipalities is a very “hot” topic with those in favor diametrically opposed to those who are opposed.
 The ADA and the EPA both are in favor within prescribed limits and many MD’s and consumer groups want the addition stopped.

 As with the arsenic systems, the media can be placed in a cartridge or in a backwashing residential or commercial water treatment size systems.
-Upon exhaustion media is discarded.
+Upon exhaustion, the media is discarded.
 Typical results are 85 to 90% removal.